RxSwiftCommunity/RxSwiftExt/Readme.md

 ```
 This example emits 2, 5 (`NSDecimalNumber` Type).

-### withUnretained
+#### withUnretained

-The `withUnretained(_:)` operator provides an unretained, safe to use (i.e. not implicitly unwrapped), reference to an object along with the events emitted by the sequence.
+The `withUnretained(_:resultSelector:)` operator provides an unretained, safe to use (i.e. not implicitly unwrapped), reference to an object along with the events emitted by the sequence.
 In the case the provided object cannot be retained successfully, the seqeunce will complete.

 ```swift